 Click here for an index to the deeds for 34 Gloucester.

 When the completed houses were sold by the Boylston National Bank, the deeds included a four foot wide easement at the rear of 30-32 Gloucester to provide access to the alley for 32-34 Gloucester, and specified the right of all four houses to build sewer drains to the alley.

 On November 22, 1881, 34 Gloucester was purchased from the bank by Charles Whipple Smith, a real estate and insurance broker, and his wife, Harriet Elizabeth (Farnsworth) Smith.
 They continued to live there during the 1888-1889 winter season, but moved thereafter to 302 Marlborough.

 On October 12, 1889, 34 Gloucester was purchased from Charles Smith by Meta Telfair (Wilson) Pitts, the widow of Charles Hall Pitts.
 Charles Pitts had been a bank cashier; he had died in November of 1887, less than a month after their marriage.
 They were living at the Parker House hotel at the time of his death.
 She continued to live at 34 Gloucester until her death in January of 1897.

-On July 20, 1897, 34 Gloucester was purchased from Meta Pitts’s estate by John Chase Howe, a dealer in dye stuffs, paint, and isinglass in the firm of Howe & French.
-He and his wife, Mabel Allison (Yates) Howe, had married earlier that month to Mabel Allison Yates, and later that month, his daughter, Marie, married Mabel Yates’s brother, Walter Yates, a ship chandler.
-John and Mabel Howe and Walter and Marie Yates lived at 31 Gloucester.
+On July 20, 1897, 34 Gloucester was purchased from Meta Pitts’s estate by John Chase Howe, a wholesale druggist and dealer in dye stuffs, paint, and isinglass in the firm of Howe & French.
+He and his wife, Mabel Allison (Yates) Howe, had married earlier that month and lived at 31 Gloucester.
+John Howe’s daughter Marie by his first marriage (to Mary Gore Ripley) lived with them.